playframework/play-samples/play-java-compile-di-example/README.md

 ## Server backend

-By default, the project uses the Akka HTTP Server backend.
+By default, the project uses the Pekko HTTP Server backend.
 To switch to the Netty Server backend, enable the `PlayNettyServer` sbt plugin in the `build.sbt` file.
 In the `build.sbt` of this project, you'll find a commented line for this setting; simply uncomment it to make the switch.
 For more detailed information, refer to the Play Framework [documentation](https://www.playframework.com/documentation/3.0.x/Server).